CSCfi/csc-user-guide/docs/apps/julia.md

 julia --project=. src/cli.jl --say "Hello world"
 ```

-Creating and using a command line interface with batch scripts is the best practice compared to hard-coding values to the scripts.
+We should define and use a command line interface because it is more flexible than hard-coding values to the scripts.

 ### Running jobs